 For those who no longer deem it necessary to smile and placate others uncomfortable with truth.

 Y.B.
 Taylor's Living With Texture! is, as the subtitle suggests, a volume of poems woven from love.
 Every aspect of this work--from its cover through its powerful lyrics, to its luminous epigraphs, and its signifying symbol--is an expression of the author's love of words, of African culture, and of people of color, especially Black women.
 The collection is a paean to our history and a rebuke of a sick and lost America that brutalizes and refuses to appreciate or even see its Black queens and their realities.
-This is a work whose author demands recognition ("Can you see me now?") and proclaims herself the bard of her people ("So I write Black"), a work signalling the demise of The Birth of a Nation and the "dawning of a new day."
+This is a work whose author demands recognition ("Can you see me now?") and proclaims herself the bard of her people ("So I write Black"), a work signaling the demise of The Birth of a Nation and the "dawning of a new day."

 Daryl Cumber Dance, Professor Emerita